 2.2.
 IP Address

 Although Google Analytics has the function to collect IP addresses, it also recommends website owners mask their IP addresses.
-This suggestion is made to prevent any unintentional information disclosure invasion of privacy.
+This suggestion is made to prevent any unintentional disclosure of information or invasion of privacy.

-The functionality related to concealing IP addresses should be implemented which does the modification of IPv4 user’s IP addresses by fixing the last octet to zeros and IPv6 addresses by nullifying the last 80 bits.
+The functionality related to concealing IP addresses should be implemented, which modifies IPv4 users’ IP addresses by fixing the last octet to zeros and IPv6 addresses by nullifying the last 80 bits.

 2.3.
 User IDs

-In Google Analytics, users are assigned a User ID, which consists of a unique set of alphanumeric characters.
-It allows them to have their own identity to provide the connection of their behavior across different sessions and on various platforms.
+In Google Analytics, users are assigned a User ID consisting of a unique alphanumeric character set.
+It allows them to have their own identity to connect their behaviour across different sessions and on various platforms.

 2.4.
 Health Information